 Some individuals experience a ringing or buzzing noise in the ears on occasion, but if it continues long-term, it could be tinnitus.
-While there is not currently a cure for tinnitus itself, following a diagnosis, doctors seek to identify the cause of the condition and provide treatments to ease the discomfort and irritation tinnitus creates.
+There is not currently a cure, but after a doctor has diagnosed the condition, identifying the cause can help guide treatment that may ease the discomfort and irritation people with tinnitus experience.

 People with tinnitus describe the noises they hear in different ways.
 Some categorize it as a humming sound, while others hear a buzzing.
 Individuals may also describe a whistling or hissing noise, or even a grinding within the ear.